zxcx98738/Eddie-Hsieh/README.md

 ## week 1
-create a github account and download github desktop install RStudio learn how to use R markdown
+create a github account and download github desktop

+install RStudio

+learn how to use R markdown  [Rmarkdown website](https://rmarkdown.rstudio.com/)